dperique/termi-chat/README.md

 * Switch GPT models while retaining the conversation.
 If you want deeper answers or simpler/faster/cheaper answers, just restart termi-chat using a different model.
+* Press `<ENTER>` to submit the text after seeing how many tokens (in case you are cost conscious).
+* Tracks response times in case you like to know how long it takes to respond.

 ## Limitations